-In the software development perspective, CRUD is basically the four operations (create, read, update, and delete) of data storage, regarded collectively.
+In the software development world, CRUD consists of four operations - create, read, update, and delete.

 - Create: This operation would create a brand new entity.
 In terms of

-- Update: This operation would change the values of an already existing entity.
+- Update: This operation would change an already existing entity.
+In terms

-- Delete: This operation would delete an entity from the database.
+- Delete: This operation would delete an entity.
+In terms of database this

 CRUD in action